markstringer-dti/markstringer-dti.github.io/dti.md

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 What went well, what didn't go so well, what could be done better.

 One of the strange things about project management is that very often everybody who is working on a project knows what's wrong with the project.
-If they're not saying, it's because they've tried to say or have said and have been either ignored, scolded, threatened or even disciplined for pointing it out.
+If they're not saying, it's because they've tried to say or have said and have been either ignored, told to back off, threatened or even disciplined for pointing it out.
 This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage shouting "Shut up about the pirate ship!
 Clean the decks!"

 A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times.
 Once they've done it once or twice they will have already caused one of the strangest recurring problems that I've seen.
-And I've seen it repeatedly: highly skilled, highly paid team of professionals who've completely given up trying to think for themselves.
+And I've seen it repeatedly: highly skilled, highly paid team who've given up trying to think for themselves.

 No matter how many times they've been beaten down, a team will still respond to the right kind of opportunity to feed back.
 If you run retrospectives and give people an opportunity to speak, they will speak.
 They will talk if they think  you are listening.
 They will notice see and appreciate you doing your best to raise their problems with the people who need to know about them and can fix them.
 And sooner or later, they'll mention the pirate ship.
 When they do, it might be difficult to keep your jaw off the floor.